The Benefits Of Data Product Thinking

 The importance of Data Product Owners

 A common pitfall when building data products is to skip the step of agreeing a data product owner.
 Usually that is because the existing org structure doesn’t have a role fitting this description and so instead, the job is fobbed off to someone already up to their eyeballs with work.
-Finding the right person to engage with the business is hard, and so there is a temptation for the data teams to name a data product and then send it out into the world without clear ownership.
+Finding the right person to engage with the business is hard, and so there is a temptation for the data teams to name something a data product and then send it out into the world without clear ownership.

 This is a mistake.